manticoresoftware/manticoresearch/manual/Searching/Multi-queries.md

 # Multi-queries

-Multi-queries, or query batches, let you send multiple queries to Manticore in one go (more formally, one network request).
+Multi-queries, or query batches, let you send multiple search queries to Manticore in one go (more formally, one network request).

 👍 Why use multi-queries?

 Generally, it all boils down to performance.
-First, by sending requests to `searchd` in a batch instead of one by one, you always save a bit by doing less network round-trips.
-Second, and somewhat more important, sending queries in a batch enables `searchd` to perform certain internal optimizations.
+First, by sending requests to Manticore in a batch instead of one by one, you always save a bit by doing less network round-trips.
+Second, and somewhat more important, sending queries in a batch enables Manticore to perform certain internal optimizations.
 In the case when there aren't any possible batch optimizations to apply, queries will be processed one by one internally.

 ⛔ When not to use multi-queries?

-Multi-queries require all the queries in a batch to be independent, and sometimes they aren't.
+Multi-queries require all the search queries in a batch to be independent, and sometimes they aren't.
 That is, sometimes query B is based on query A results, and so can only be set up after executing query A. For instance, you might want to display results from a secondary index if and only if there were no results found in a primary index.
 Or maybe just specify offset into 2nd result set based on the amount of matches in the 1st result set.
 In that case, you will have to use separate queries (or separate batches).

 <!-- example multi-query 1 -->
-You can run multiple queries with SQL by just separating them with a semicolon.
+You can run multiple search queries with SQL by just separating them with a semicolon.
 When Manticore receives a query formatted like that from a client all the inter-statement optimizations will be applied.

 There are no restrictions on the queries at all, except just a sanity check on a number of queries in a single batch (see [max_batch_queries](Server_settings/Searchd.md#max_batch_queries)).